This is a distilled summary of the core guides I’ve made on AdequateLife.

 Friendships are invaluable and necessary to live well.

-Friendships build on shared interest.
+Friendships build on shared contexts.

-Making friends requires experience making friends.
+Making friends requires prior experience in friendship-making.

-Good friends are hard to find.
+Good friends are difficult to find.

 To make friends, be a likeable friend.